Anthrocon/www/content/news/2019-07-11 anthrocon-2019-wrapup/index.md

 Many thanks to our attendees, our staff, and the city of Pittsburgh for being such a hospitable host city!

-Do you have more thoughts or feedback to share with us?&nbsp;Please take our [post-con survey](http://anthrocon.org/survey)!
+Do you have more thoughts or feedback to share with us?
+Please take our [post-con survey](http://anthrocon.org/survey)!

-Anthrocon 2020 will be held **July 2 - July 5, 2020** in Pittsburgh, PA, USA and the theme will be "Aesop's Fables".&nbsp;&nbsp;We’ll see you then.
+Anthrocon 2020 will be held **July 2 - July 5, 2020** in Pittsburgh, PA, USA and the theme will be "Aesop's Fables".
+We’ll see you then.